 The feet are the foundation of the physical body.
 Any weight-bearing exercise program--including taiji--should begin with assessing your foot health, getting your feet into shape, and finding shoes that will promote foot health.
 And yet in western culture, the feet are the most abused and misunderstood part of the body.
 This makes no sense.
 Allowing your feet to function up to their full potential will improve your balance and your ability to do taiji up to your full potential.

 Foot Health Information

-Below are some resources for finding good shoes.
+Below are some resources for finding appropriate shoes.

-Xero Shoes Their Z-trek sandals and Prio athletic shoes are the one's I (Jen Kano) wear for taiji.
-They also sell huarache sandal kits which are a great way to get health-promoting footwear at a fraction of the cost of ready-made.
-And it's an easy, fun do it yourself project.
+Xero Shoes Their Z-trek sandals, Oswegos and Prio athletic shoes are the one's I (Jen Kano) wear for taiji.
+They also sell huarache sandal kits which are a great way to get health-promoting footwear at a fraction of the cost of ready-made, and it's an easy, fun, do-it-yourself project.

-Lems Shoes Their Primal 2's are a good choice of taiji.
+Lems Shoes Their Primal 2's are a good choice for taiji.
 They are very flexible and have a nice wide toe box (wider than Xero shoes styles).

 Making your own huarache sandals (cheap)

 Not so sure about this minimalist shoe thing?
 You can make your own very inexpensively to give it a try.
 All you need is a pair of cheap zori (flip-flops) and some polyester cord.
 You can get suitable zori (make sure the soles are nice and flexible) at Walmart for about $1 a pair and some 5/32" paracord for a few dollars at either Walmart or Michaels.
 Cut the uppers off the zori and use the existing holes to add your own laces.
 Lacing instruction videos can be found at Xero Shoes.
 It's easy and fun--give it a whirl.